-The coffee jelly, dessert version, was posted three and a half years ago.
-Here is coffee jelly, beverage version.
-It was a very hot day, what can I say?
+This coffee jelly beverage recipe was originally published in September 15, 2009, a very hot day.
 I wanted coffee but the thought of drinking something hot just didn’t appeal to me.
 Neither did the thought of all that sugar in the usual iced coffee concoctions.
 A glass of coffee jelly drink is cold, refreshing, definitely not boring, and sweet but only slightly so.

 Cold milk is the recommended to get all the undiluted goodness of the coffee jelly beverage.
 I do not recommend adding ice to the glass since ice will make the milk bland.